devendra175151/Machine-Learning/README.md

 # LP-3-Projects
-Sem - 7 Miniproject for Design &amp; analysis of Algorithm, Bockchain Technology, Machine Learning
+Sem - 7 Miniproject for Machine Learning build machine learning model that predicts the type of people who survived the titanic shipwreck using passenger data